Providing Diverse Capabilities in a One-Stop Shop

 “Prior to taking receipt of the new machine, Boose had a devastating fire, which forced us to re-evaluate the layout of the manufacturing facility,” Sweigart explains.
 Consequently, the decision was made to decommission a larger, more inefficient machine and reutilize the space for the new Hunter and existing manual machines.
 “Boose Aluminum still has the capabilities to manufacture products off of original manual molding equipment, but now has the ability to produce low- to medium-volume orders more efficiently at competitive costs on our automated molding line.”

+The company is also proud of its in-house heat treating services.
 Under stress, untreated aluminum components may break, deform, or distort.
 Compared to materials like steel, aluminum is a relatively soft and pliable metal.
 Nonetheless, it’s a highly sought-after material in dozens of industries due to its light weight and resistance to corrosion.
 While there are many different types of heat treatments, they all entail heating and straining metal parts to encourage greater strength and appropriate shape.

-Next, the castings are rapidly quenched and chilled after being heated to a little below aluminum’s melting point (1,221°F/660.3°C), with the microstructure that develops during the solid solution phase being solidified by the quenching.
-If the cooling is uneven during quenching, the casting may be slightly distorted, but the quick cooling also makes the casting considerably stronger.
-The castings are artificially aged in an aluminum heat treat oven following quenching, also known as “precipitation hardening.”
-This phrase indicates that they are baked at a temperature close to 310°F/154°C, far below aluminum’s melting point.
+The castings are then artificially aged in an aluminum heat treat oven following quenching.
+During this phase, they are baked at a temperature close to 310°F/154°C, far below aluminum’s melting point.
 The alloying ingredients can create chemical bonds within the casting during this aging process, reinforcing and strengthening the item.
 Baking the product speeds up the natural process of aluminum age hardening.

 What can radiography assist with?
 Internal defect detection can identify internal casting flaws that reduce strength, while decreased failure risk identifies discontinuities early on to help avoid problems like cracking, leakage, and in-field part failures.
 Finally, radiography helps boost cost-effective quality control to avoid machining defective castings or scrapping finished parts.
 In short, radiography ensures only good castings advance through production.